toolleeo/cli-apps/README.md

 * [sngrep](https://github.com/irontec/sngrep) - Ncurses SIP Messages flow viewer.
 * [speedtest-net](https://github.com/ddsol/speedtest.net) - Test internet connection speed and ping using speedtest.net.
 * [sshto](https://github.com/vaniacer/sshto) - Small bash script to manage your ssh connections.
 It builds menu (via dialog) from your ~/.ssh/config.
 It can not only connect but also to run commands, copy files, tunnel ports.
+* [sslh](https://github.com/yrutschle/sslh) - A ssl/ssh multiplexer (Applicative Protocol Multiplexer) that allows, for example, to share SSH and HTTPS on the same port.
 * [termishare](https://github.com/qnkhuat/termishare) - Peer to peer terminal sharing.
 * [Termshark](https://termshark.io/) - A terminal UI for tshark, inspired by Wireshark.
 * [TStream](https://github.com/qnkhuat/tstream) - Live streaming from the terminal.
 Requires the connection to a central server, from which the streaming is dispatched.